seanthw/odoo-barcode-generator/README.md

 - Set the **Internal Reference** to match your mapping keywords (e.g., `LT-DELL-LAT`).
 - Save the product.
 The barcode will be generated automatically.

+### Automatic Regeneration
+- The barcode is automatically regenerated if the product's Internal Reference is changed.
+- The barcode is automatically regenerated if a variant's attributes are changed.

 ### Bulk Actions
 - From the **Products** or **Product Variants** list view, select the items you want to update.
 - Click the **Action** menu to generate or clear barcodes.